Home | Other Health Services | Online Services | Career | Contact

 This is done in a confidential manner and the name of your patient/client is not required.
 The Partner Notification Officers may be contacted directly on 9096 3367 or via MSHC.
 Refer to the Contact Us page for further details.

-The Department of Health, Victoria has released updated "Guidelines for the management in Victoria of people living with HIV who put others at risk May 2012” The aim of the guidelines, which have been endorsed by the Chief Health Officer, is to assist staff working with individuals whose behaviour may expose others to the risk of HIV transmission.
+The Department of Health, Victoria has released updated "Guidelines for the management in Victoria of people living with HIV who put others at risk” The aim of the guidelines, which have been endorsed by the Chief Health Officer, is to assist staff working with individuals whose behaviour may expose others to the risk of HIV transmission.

 The Health Records Act 2001 (HRA) aims to protect the privacy of an individual’s health information and how this information is managed.
 The Act applies to the Victorian Government sector, Victorian Government funded services, private health services within Victoria and any other organisations within Victoria that hold health information.